-Unless terminated earlier as described below, each Advisory Agreement will remain in effect for a period of two years from December 31, 2019 and will remain in effect on a year-to-year basis thereafter if approved annually by the Board or by the affirmative vote of the holders of a majority of our outstanding voting securities and, in each case, a majority of our Independent Directors.
+Unless terminated earlier as described below, each Advisory Agreement will remain in effect for an initial period of two years from December 31, 2019 and will remain in effect on a year-to-year basis thereafter if approved annually either by the Board or by the affirmative vote of the holders of a majority of our outstanding voting securities and, in each case, a majority of our Independent Directors.
 Each of the Advisory Agreements will automatically terminate in the event of its assignment, as defined in the 1940 Act, by the applicable Adviser and may be terminated by either the Company or the applicable Adviser without penalty upon not less than 60 days' written notice to the other.
-The holders of a majority of our outstanding voting securities may also terminate any of the Advisory Agreements will be paid by the Adviser to Churchill as compensation for services provided pursuant to the Sub-Advisory Agreement.
+The holders of a majority of our outstanding voting securities may also terminate any of the Advisory Agreements without penalty.
+The Adviser will retain a portion of the management fee and incentive fee payable under the Investment Advisory Agreement.
+The remaining amounts will be paid by the Adviser to Churchill as compensation for services provided pursuant to the Sub-Advisory Agreement.